 But the influence of paradise or Iranian Pardis is not limited to just India.
 This image travelled to Jews, as the oldest dated sources about it come from Jews.

 Such paradise with such description is basically Iranian whose picture is described in Avesta, the primary collection of religious texts of the Zoroastrianism, and Jam, the most favourite king of Persian myths made this paradise for the first time.

-In Sassanid era lots of Iranian carpets had been exported to China and Tibet to be used in temples for ritual dance must be done over the best carpets.
+In the Sassanid era, lots of Iranian carpets had been exported to China and Tibet to be used in temples for ritual dance must be done over the best carpets.
 Thus the carpet and weaving of Iran went to China and Tibet.

-The variant of knots in the Iranian carpet weaving has two main traditions: Symmetric and asymmetric knot.
-In the east of Iran, regions of Khorasan, Kerman, Kashan, Esfahan and Yazd, the method is asymmetric knot which is known as Persian knot.
+The variant of knots in the Iranian carpet weaving has two main traditions: Symmetric and asymmetric knots.
+In the east of Iran, regions of Khorasan, Kerman, Kashan, Esfahan and Yazd, the method is an asymmetric knot which is known as Persian knot.
 And the western tradition has symmetric knots.